St. Bartholomew's Episcopal Church

 Coffee Hour

 Coffee hour is an important way for St. Bart's folks to connect and learn about each other following worship services.
-In normal years, volunteers sign up to provide after-church coffee and snacks, which in turn facilitates conversation and connections within our St. Bart’s community.
+Volunteers sign up to provide coffee and snacks, which in turn facilitates conversation and connections within our community.
 Coffee hour is also a way to make visitors and newcomers feel welcome.

 Jamie Michaud, Chairperson